driv/website/content/en/docs/faq/advanced-configuration/vschema.md

 - High cardinality
 	- This means producing a sufficiently large number of keyspace IDs, which will give you finer control for rebalancing load through re-sharding

-You can read more detail about how to select your primary vindex [here](https://vitess.io/blog/2019-02-07-choosing-a-vindex/).
+You can read more about how to select your primary vindex in this [blog post](https://vitess.io/blog/2019-02-07-choosing-a-vindex/).

 ## How can you update or change your vschema?

-We recommend using ApplySchema and ApplyVSchema in order to make updates to schemas within Vitess.
-It is also important to note that you will need to update both your MySQL database schema as well as your VSchema.

-The [ApplySchema](https://vitess.io/docs/reference/programs/vtctl/#applyvschema) command applies a schema change to the specified keyspace on every primary tablet, running in parallel on all shards.
-Changes are then propagated to replicas.
-The ApplyVSchema command applies the specified VSchema to the keyspace.
-The VSchema can be specified as a string or in a file.
-You can read more about the process to use these commands [here](https://vitess.io/docs/reference/features/schema-management/#changing-your-schema).

-There are a few ways that changes can be made to your schemas within Vitess.
-If you don’t want to use ApplySchema you can read more about the different methods to make updates [here](https://vitess.io/docs/user-guides/schema-changes/).
+Vitess provides a CLI command [ApplyVSchema](https://vitess.io/docs/reference/programs/vtctldclient/vtctldclient_applyvschema/) to make updates to the vschema within Vitess.

 ## Without a Vschema how can table and schema routing work?

 There are a couple of special cases for when you don’t have a VSchema in place.

 For example, if you add a table called foo to an unsharded keyspace called ks1 the following routing will enable you to access the table:
-1. USE ks1; select * from foo;
+1. `use ks1; select * from foo;`
-2. From the unqualified schema using select * from ks1.foo;
+2. From the unqualified schema using `select * from ks1.foo;`
-3. As long as you have only one keyspace, you can use select * from foo in anonymous mode
+3. As long as you have only one keyspace, you can use `select * from foo;` in anonymous mode.

-However, if you have more than one keyspace you will not be able to access the table from the unqualified schema using select * from foo until you add the table to VSchema.
+However, if you have more than one keyspace you will not be able to access the table from the unqualified schema using `select * from foo` until you add the table to the VSchema.

-For a sharded keyspace will not be able to access the table until you have a VSchema for it.
-However, you will be able to see it in show tables.
+For a sharded keyspace you will not be able to access the table until you have a VSchema for it.
+However, you will be able to see it in `show tables`.